shusingh/Crimes-in-Boston/README.md

+# Crimes in Boston
-# The number of crimes that took place in Boston city from 2015 to 2018.
+The number of crimes that took place in Boston city from 2015 to 2018.